secure-compilation/secure-compilation.github.io/index.markdown

 benchmark suites.
 We are also using property-based testing and formal verification to provide high confidence that our compilation chains are indeed secure.
-Formally, we are constructing machine-checked proofs of a new security criterion we call robustly safe compilation, is defined as the preservation of safety properties even against an adversarial context.
+Formally, we are constructing machine-checked proofs of a new security criterion we call robustly safe compilation, which is defined as the preservation of safety properties even against an adversarial context.
 This strong criterion complements compiler correctness and ensures that no machine-code attacker can do more harm to securely compiled components than a component already could with respect to a secure source-level semantics.